Rich and fruity Christmas Pudding

 You need to use fresh slices of bread which have been left to go stale, so that they are dry and soak up the moisture in the pudding.

-To speed up the process simply leave the bread out (crusts removed) for a couple of hours at room temperature on a cooling rack, so that plenty of air gets to both sides of the bread.
-Once the bread feels dry put it in a food processor or and whizz into breadcrumbs (this can take a few minutes).
+To speed up the process, simply leave the bread out (crusts removed) for a couple of hours at room temperature on a cooling rack, so that plenty of air gets to both sides of the bread.
+Once the bread feels dry, put it in a food processor and whizz it into breadcrumbs (this can take a few minutes).

 Looking for other Christmas recipes?
 Try these: